Spreading of information on a network: a quantum view: The Network Model

-The Hamiltonian \eqref{ourHam} involves several parameters and different choices for the values of the parameters, as well as the initial conditions, describe different situations and, not surprisingly, give different results.
+The Hamiltonian Equation \eqref{ourHam} involves several parameters, and different choices for the values of the parameters, as well as the initial conditions, describe different situations and, not surprisingly, give different results.

-Hereafter, we show the results of the numerical solutions by fixing the following set of parameters:
+Hereafter, we show the results of the numerical solutions by fixing the following set of~parameters:

-Some comments on the rationale for this choice are in order: \begin{itemize} \item the inertia parameters associated to the Agent 1 are equal (a sort of neutrality of the transmitter); agent 2 (agent 5, respectively) has the higher value of the inertia parameter for fake news (for good news, respectively); for the remaining agents the inertia parameters associated to fake news are smaller than those associated to good news; \item the interaction parameters responsible for the conversion of good news into fake news and vice-versa are all equal, except for the Agents 2 and 5 where this interaction is absent; \item the coefficients related to the diffusion of good and fake news between the transmitter and the agents in the intermediate layer are all equal, except the coefficients involving Agents 2 and 5. \end{itemize} The main idea behind this particular choice of the values of the parameters is that, in general, fake news are more volatile than good news; moreover, Agent 2 exchanges with the receiver only good news, whereas Agent 5 transmits to the receiver only fake news; finally, Agent 3 (Agent 4, respectively) conveys to the receiver more fake news than good news (more good news than fake news, respectively).
+Some comments on the rationale for this choice are in order: \begin{itemize} \item the inertia parameters associated with Agent 1 are equal (a form of neutrality of the transmitter); Agent 2 (Agent 5, respectively) has the higher value of the inertia parameter for fake news (for good news, respectively); for the remaining agents, the inertia parameters associated with fake news are smaller than those associated with good~news; \item the interaction parameters responsible for the conversion of good news into fake news and vice versa are all equal, except for Agents 2 and 5, where this interaction is~absent; \item the coefficients related to the diffusion of good and fake news between the transmitter and the agents in the intermediate layer are all equal, except the coefficients involving Agents 2 and 5. \end{itemize}

+The main idea behind this particular choice of the values of the parameters is that, in general, fake news is more volatile than good news; moreover, Agent 2 exchanges with the receiver only good news, whereas Agent 5 transmits to the receiver only fake news; finally, Agent 3 (Agent 4, respectively) conveys to the receiver more fake news than good news (more good news than fake news, respectively).

-Also, we choose the following initial values for the mean values:
+Additionally, we choose the following initial values for the mean values:

 which describe the fact that, at $t=0$, only agent 1 possesses some information, but its nature is not clear.